Marketers think in campaigns. Engineers think in systems. I think in both.

 The next chapter is VP of Digital Strategy, with a longer arc toward Chief Digital Officer — because that's the altitude where marketing, technology, and operations finally get to make decisions together.

-Let's map a
+Let's have a real